SkafteNicki/dtu_mlops/s1_development_environment/deep_learning_software.md

         sum([prod(p.shape) for p in neural_net.parameters()])
         ```

-??? question "Knowledge question 3"

-    A working training loop in Pytorch should have these three function calls: `optimizer.zero_grad()`,
+3. A working training loop in Pytorch should have these three function calls: `optimizer.zero_grad()`,
     `loss.backward()`, `optimizer.step()`.
 Explain what would happen in the training loop (or implement it) if you
     forgot each of the function calls.